RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 D	is	incorrect	because	continual	improvement	is	the	last	component, after	the	ISMS	has	been	properly	determined	and	implemented,	with an	eye	toward	ongoing	operations	and	adherence	to	regulatory compliance,	for	both	new	and	existing	regulations.

-### Qustion # 12 - Without	direct	access	by	customers	to	the	underlying	infrastructure	of	acloud	environment,	coupled	with	their	limited	knowledge	of	many operations	and	configurations,	what	can	be	used	for	customers	to	gain assurance	of	security	controls	and	implementations?
+### Qustion # 12 - Without	direct	access	by	customers	to	the	underlying	infrastructure	of	a cloud	environment,	coupled	with	their	limited	knowledge	of	many operations	and	configurations,	what	can	be	used	for	customers	to	gain assurance	of	security	controls	and	implementations?
 A.	SLAs
 B.	Contracts
 C.	Regulations